ywzhou997/ywzhou997.github.io/digitalhumanities.md

 # Digital Humanities and Computational Archaeology

-My work in Digital Humanities and Computational Archaeology spans three primary areas: **Geospatial Data Visualization** using ArcGIS Online and JavaScript, **Computational Analysis** such as statistics, PCA, and SNA in R, and **Machine Learning and Deep Learning** in Python for archaeological applications.
+My work in Digital Humanities and Computational Archaeology spans three primary areas: **Geospatial Data Visualization** with ArcGIS Online and JavaScript, **Computational Analysis** with statistics, PCA, and SNA in R, and **Machine Learning and Deep Learning** in Python for archaeological applications.

 All my code is open-source and available on my [Github](https://github.com/ywzhou997), with some projects presented as tutorials to facilitate learning and replication.